Ads keep this website free for you.

 Named TFSA Beneficiaries and Probate

-Assets with named beneficiaries such as life insurance policies or RRSPs are usually excluded in determining the value of an estate for purposes of probate.
-It is likely that a TFSA with a named beneficiary would also be excluded from probate.
+Assets with named beneficiaries such as life insurance policies or RRSPs are usually excluded in determining the value of an estate for purposes of probate (but RRSP value would be subject to income tax payable by the estate).
+A TFSA with a named beneficiary would also be excluded from probate.
 Again, this would depend on provincial legislation.
 For example, the British Columbia Wills, Estates and Succession Act s.
 95 provides that:

 A benefit payable to a designated beneficiary or to a trustee appointed under section 92 under a benefit plan on the death of a participant does not form part of the participant's estate and is not subject to the claims of the participant's creditors.